niccolot/Chirpy/README.md

     #### Request

-    The header has to contain the user's JWT
+    The header has to contain the users JWT

     ```
     Authorization: "Bearer <jwt>"